Hairein/mks-memory-loop/README.md

 ./simple_example ./simple_example_1.cfg
 ./simple_example ./simple_example_2.cfg

 You will have 3 counters running in printout and you can quit by pressing any key.
-The application can be restarted anytime and resumes communication witrh any other federates running.
+The application can be restarted anytime and resumes communication with any other federates running.